dextercd/NoitaPatcher/Documentation/callbacks.rst

    This callback is mostly useful for when you want to extract the exact projectile parameters that were generated from the RNG. (e.g. velocity/direction.)

+.. lua:function:: FilterLog(source)

+   Decide whether the log should be performed or not.
+Only called once enabled by calling :lua:func:`noitapatcher.EnableLogFiltering`.

+   :param source: Where does the log entry come from?
+Special value "=[C]" means
+      there's no known source file.
+   :type source: boolean

+   :return: Whether to perform the logging (true) or not (false).
+   :rtype: boolean